 Three earned runs at the bottom of the seventh raised the score 9-0.
 Then Brooklawn third baseman Nick Cieri stepped to the plate, slammed one to right field and sent short stop Phil Dickinson across home plate to score the winning run.

 "You look at talent and they (California) are probably better than us," said Fran Kinsey, right fielder for Brooklawn.
-"We have a lot of new and younger guys on our team, but like I've said to people back home, we don't rebuild we reload.
-And that's what happened this year, and we got here to the World Series.
-There's no better feeling in the world."
+"We have a lot of new and younger guys on our team, but like I've said to people back home, we don't rebuild we reload."

 The ALWS is familiar ground for the New Jersey team.
 Since 1960, Brooklawn Post 72 has made 15 appearances in the ALWS, was runner-up in 1984 and 2012, and was World Series champion in 1991 and 2001.